kleene-project/docs/run/network/none.md

 keywords: network, none, standalone
 ---

-If the container should not have any networking capabilities the network driver `disabled` can be used.
-It basically has the same effect as using the `ipnet` driver, except that not IP's are assigned:
+If a container must be completely isloated, the `disabled` network driver can be used.
+This resembles the `ipnet` driver, except that no IP's are assigned

 ```console
 $ klee run -l disabled FreeBSD ifconfig